TianpeiLuke/nlp-pipeline/slipbox/project_planning/specification_driven_xgboost_pipeline_plan.md

 This prevents errors like `'str' object has no attribute 'logical_name'` that were occurring due to improperly structured specifications.

-#### 3. Abstract Pipeline Template
+#### 3. Pipeline Template Base Class

-Implemented `AbstractPipelineTemplate` class to provide a consistent foundation for all pipeline templates.
+Implemented `PipelineTemplateBase` class to provide a consistent foundation for all pipeline templates.
 This reduces code duplication across templates and enforces a standard approach to pipeline generation.

 #### 4. Property Reference Handling Cleanup